kubernetes/examples/mysql-wordpress-pd/README.md

 ## Create a PersistentVolume

 MySQL and Wordpress each use a Persistent Volume to store data.
-While Kubernetes supports many different [Types of PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes), this tutorial covers [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).
+While Kubernetes supports many different [types of PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes), this tutorial covers [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).

 **Note:** If you have a Kubernetes cluster running on Google Container Engine, please follow [this guide](https://cloud.google.com/container-engine/docs/tutorials/persistent-disk).
 {: .note}

 ### Setting up a hostPath Volume

-A `hostPath` volume emulates network-attached storage.
+A `hostPath` mounts a file or directory from the host node’s filesystem into your Pod.

-**Warning:** Only use `hostPaths` for developing and testing.
-Data does not move between nodes.
-If a Pod dies, the data disappears even if the Pod restarts on a new node.
+**Warning:** Only use `hostPath` for developing and testing.
+With hostPath, your data lives on the node the Pod is scheduled onto and does not move between nodes.
+If a Pod dies and gets scheduled to another node in the cluster, the data is lost.
 {: .warning}

 1. Launch a terminal window in the directory you downloaded the manifest files.